savvyclutch/savvyclutch.github.io/_posts/2017-04-12-managing-technical-debt.md

 Let me describe each a little.

 From my experience, the most destructive, hard to fix and influencing the speed of development thing is infrastructure.
-This including: application configuration management, application requirements management, dev environment, deployment process, testing infrastructure (local and CI) and commitment process.
+This includes: application configuration management, application requirements management, dev environment, deployment process, testing infrastructure (local and CI) and commitment process.
 Without any of this the efficiency fall dramastically with no chance to become better.

-Without configuration management it’s very hard to not introduce bugs on production because of difference between local machines and production machines and this can cause critical issues for application users.
+Without configuration management it’s very hard not to introduce bugs on production because of difference between local machines and production machines and this can cause critical issues for application users.

-Without project requirements management impossible to create good deployment and onboarding process, so both can take a days or, sometimes, weeks.
+Without project requirements management it's impossible to create good deployment and onboarding process, so both can take a days or, sometimes, weeks.

-Without useful developer environment, developers will spend a lot of time trying to figure out is some particular issue are related to their local environment, or it’s a general issue; some thing can’t be run or tested on a local machine at all (for example delayed jobs, file storing in case when it’s configured to store on the third-party resources like S3, mail sending etc.); will be not able to reproduce bugs from other developers or production; it will be hard to implement configuration or new requirements without  breaking other team member processes;
+Without useful developer environment, developers will spend a lot of time trying to figure out if the particular issue are related to their local environment, or it’s a general issue; some things can’t be run or tested on a local machine at all (for example delayed jobs, file storing in case when it’s configured to store on the third-party resources like S3, mail sending etc.); will not able to reproduce bugs from other developers or production; it will be hard to implement configuration or new requirements without  breaking other team member processes;

-Without simple and understandable deployment process team will have a hard time on delivering the fixes and new features, and this impact a application users which is critical.
+Without simple and understandable deployment process team will have a hard time delivering the fixes and new features, and this can impact an application users which is critical.
 Technical dept in this process usually very time-consuming risky and stressful.

 Without testing infrastructure team can’t create the tests.
-It’s not necessary to became crazy and move all resources to create tests for existing code, but developers have to has possibility to creating the tests when they can and run in a regular bases.
+It’s not necessary to become crazy and move all resources to create tests for existing code, but developers have to have a possibility to creating the tests when they can and run in a regular bases.
 Without tests developers can’t effectively refactor code or implement a new features without introducing new bugs, so they should do all manual testing which is very ineffective, time-consuming and bad for team morale.
-Having this infrastructure will give the opportunity to became project health better over the time.
+Having this infrastructure will give the opportunity to make project health better over the time.
 Without it this will likely never happen.

 So, fixing the infrastructure issues is the key to manage the technical debt.

 Data backing - it a most important part to decrease the risk.
 There is no way to make a lot of changes without mistakes, so team should not fear that their mistakes will result in data loss or corruption, which is, probably, the worst thing that can happen.
-Managing the TD in code is more straightforward.
+Managing the TD in a code is more straightforward.
 Some solutions already covered by the best practices of used languages, tools and frameworks.
-To identify the problem and engineer the solution are not very difficult, and with the proper testing risk can be minimal.
+It's not very difficult to identify the problem and engineer the solution, and with the proper testing risk can be minimal.
 Refactoring, test creation and code reviews should be permanent part of the development process.
 One more thing, which, I believe,  is very important to successful reduce of TD.
 Technical debt does not grow overnight.
 Sometimes it takes a years before people start thinking about to do something with, and it’s usually because they didn’t saw the whole picture to the very end, and start looking at it when any change became taking weeks and bugs and complaints numbers growth exponentially.
 This often because of issues organization for tech team.
 Leads organize bugs/stories/requests/tasks independently into different lists/projects, which hide the real scope of work.
 To avoid this, team should collect all technical tasks, bugs and issues in the one list.
 It will be a big list, but it will show how are you really deal with existing Technical Debt and implement features stories in the same time.
 Keeping things in different lists/boards/projects only hide the real situation.
 Splitting them to the different project has sense only when the separate teams will work on them.

 So, to summarize all of that: